Automation for Higher Education

 Higher Education is being reimagined with engagement and personalization as cores to learning and student success.
 The shift in education has three main pillars that institutions must embrace.

 - Communication – Continually communicate with students with the right information based on where the student is in the lifecycle and in the right channels.

-- Onsite and remote learning – Provide new ways of teaching and remote learning capabilities.
+- Onsite and eLearning – Provide new ways of teaching and eLearning capabilities.

 - Engagement – Deliver a frictionless and engaging student experience to ensure student retention and success and to foster a long-term relationship as alumni.

 To build the foundation of these three pillars, systems and data must be integrated to enable a 360-degree view of students.
 This insight helps institutions to rapidly deliver personalized and innovative experiences.
 Here are details on why institutions are integrating Higher Education data systems.